-Refer to Table 2-2 on page 2-10 for the gain and input ranges associated with each gain code.
+pStop Last channel in a Valid values: Sam ne as for pStart above 0 to Refer to Table 2-2 to 3 for DAS board channels to 7 for EXP-1800 channels 2 on page 2-10 for the gain and ciated with each gain code.

-This function returns an integer error/status code.
+Return Value This function returns an integer error/status code.
 Error/status code 0 indicates that the function executed successfully.
 A non-zero error/status code indicates that an error occurred.
 Refer to Appendix A for additional information.

-K\GetStartStopG (cont.)

-For the operation defined by hFrame, this function stores the first channel in a group of consecutive channels in pStart, the last channel in the group of consecutive channels in pStop, and the gain code for all channels in the group in pGain.
+Remarks For the operation defined by $hFrame$ , this function stores the first channel in a group of consecutive channels in pStart , the last channel in the group of consecutive channels in pStop , and the gain code for all channels in the group in pGain .
 The pStart variable contains the value of the Start Channel element.
 The pStop variable contains the value of the Stop Channel element.

-The pGain variable contains the value of the Gain element.

-K\SetStartStopG

-'''

-#include "DASDECL.H" // Use "DASDECL.HPP for C++
+The $pGain$ variable contains the value of the Gain element.
+See Also K_SetStartStopG Usage C/C++ #include "DASDECL.H" // Use "DASDECL.HPP for C++ short nStart, nStop, nGain; wDasErr = K_GetStartStopG (hAD, &nStart, &nStop, &nGain); Turbo Pascal uses D1800TP7; ( Use D1800TP6 for TP ver 6.0 ) nStart : Integer; nStop : Integer; nGain : Integer; wDasErr := K_GetStartStopG (hAD, nStart, nStop, nGain) Turbo Pascal for Windows (\$I DASDECL.INC) nStart : Integer; nStop : Integer; nGain : Integer; wDasErr := K_GetStartStopG (hAD, nStart, nStop, nGain)

 ...

-short nStart, nStop, nGain;

-...

-wDasErr = K_GetStartStopG (hAD, &nStart, &nStop,

-&nGain);
+Global nStart As Integer Global nStop As Integer Global nGain As Integer ... wDasErr = K\GetStartStopG (hAD, nStart, nStop, nGain)

 '''

-'''

-uses D1800TP7; ( Use D1800TP6 for TP ver 6.0 )
+' $INCLUDE: 'DASDECL.BI'

 ...

-nStart : Integer;

-nStop : Integer;

-nGain : Integer;
+DIM nStart AS INTEGER

+DIM nStop AS INTEGER

+DIM nGain AS INTEGER

 ...

-wDasErr := K_GetStartStopG (hAD, nStart, nStop, nGain)

-'''

-'''

-($I DASDECL.INC)

-...

-nStart : Integer;

-nStop : Integer;

-nGain : Integer;

-...

-wDasErr := K_GetStartStopG (hAD, nStart, nStop, nGain)
+wDasErr = KGetStartStopG% (hAD, nStart, nStop, nGain)

 '''